OlanMalcolm/Computing-for-Data-Analytics/README.md

-The following branches contain all work done for this class.
+The branches contain all work done for this class.